If your account has already been mostly set up by us, skim this article, then go to the list of what a company account owner can do.

 If you want to restrict the modules your drivers see in the Fleet Driver Plan, you can do it by group.
 For example, if you only have car drivers you can hide all the heavy vehicle and motorbike modules.

-We recommend you release this to your drivers with between 6-10 modules, give them a timeframe to complete those modules (e.g. 4 months), then move them into another group with more modules available.
-This way, it's not an overwhelming amount of modules available.
+We recommend you release this to your drivers with between 6-10 modules, give them a timeframe to complete those modules (e.g. 4 months), then move them into another group with more modules available using Group sequencing.
+This way, it's not an overwhelming amount of modules that are displayed initially.

 You can get to the module restriction page by clicking on Drivers and then on Modules available, or click on the Restrict module access button within Groups (explained above).